 3. Make a compost pile

 Compost has another crucial purpose rather than being very essential nutrients for plants.
-Compost pile acts as a natural heater and surprisingly a larger compost pile produces 100-160 degree temperature which is quite enough to heat up an oversize greenhouse.
+The compost pile acts as a natural heater and surprisingly a larger compost pile produces 100-160 degree temperature which is quite enough to heat up an oversize greenhouse.
 Organic materials of compost break down by the magical aerobic bacteria contained in it and it releases heat while decomposing.

 You should build a compost pile in the middle of a greenhouse so that it can provide heat all over.
 If you think it looks odd or disturbs you in moving, places it otherwise.